Local charity thanks the north-east for the gift of time

 Charlie House is a local children’s charity which supports babies, children and young people with complex disabilities and life-limiting conditions in the North-east of Scotland, and their families.
 Established in 2011, our current services include activity clubs, sibling’s clubs, support from our very own Charlie House Community Nurse, one-to-one emotional and practical support from our Children & Family Support Manager and our annual adventure trip to Kielder Forest Park, run by Calvert Trust.

-Find out how you can get involved and for further information contact Charlie House using the buttons below.
+Find out how you can get involved and for further information contact Charlie House using the button below.